C-D-Lewis/pebble-dev/libraries/pebble-scalable/README.md

 Use different fonts for different display sizes, based on a category of your choosing.
 First, load the fonts, or use system fonts:

+> For custom fonts, scaling up the raw font size by the corresponding increase
+> in display size (such as 14% for basalt > emery) may not be enough.
+> Experiment!

 ```c
 // Load fonts to use in each case